jakewmasters/pathos/README.md

 # PathOS
 Performant and Theoretically Helpful Operating System

-Currently able to set `eax` to `0xDEADBEEF` from a C program.
+Currently a small, bootable microkernel.

+## Organization

-Using GRUB as a drop-in bootloader for now.
+Currently using GRUB as a drop-in bootloader for now.
+See `iso/boot/`.

+GRUB then starts executing the x86 code found in `loader.s`, which finally transfers control to `kernel.c`.

 ## Build
 Assemble: